Takahashi FOA-60Q Review

 Who but Takahashi would dare build such a thing and sell it to the public?
 App-driven automated imaging scopes are one type of progress; pure optical innovation like this is another.
 But I fear that if we lose the high-end manufacturers like Takahashi, the latter will stop.

 The FOA-60Q is certainly a specialist telescope, but it’s far from a pointless exercise as I had feared.
+Imaging performance day or night is just outstanding.
 For specific uses and connoisseurs of fine optics, the FOA-60Q is highly recommended.